USEPA/AMET/docs/AMET_Users_Guide_v1.md

 --------------------------

-When you create your own projects, we recommend that you utilize the structure of naming your directories after your projects.
-If you choose not to do this, you will have to modify the provided run scripts.
+When you create your own projects, we recommend that you utilize the AMET convention of naming your directories after your projects.
+If you choose not to do this, you will have to modify the provided run scripts to suite your own needs.

 To create a new project, follow these basic steps:

-1. Copy the appropriate example project to a new directory.
+1. Copy the appropriate example project (metExample) to a new directory name (see below).

-2. Rename it after your new project (use the *exact* project name, as many scripts use the project name to navigate directories).
+2. Rename these directories after your new project (use the *exact* project name, as many scripts use the project name to navigate directories and organize analyses).

-3. Create a new project directory under $AMETBASE/model\_data/MET for the input model data.
+3. Create a new project directory under $AMETBASE/model\_data/MET for the model output files.
+In most cases you will want to link in model outputs from an archive or work directory.
+This also serves to keep model outputs organized.

 4. Change the appropriate variables in the project C-shell script.

-5. Run your new populate script.
+5. Run your new model-observation matching script.

 For example, if we were creating a new WRF project called “wrfNC2007”, we would use

 > $ cd $AMETBASE/scripts\_db
 >
-> $ cp -r wrfExample wrfNC2007
+> $ cp -r metExample wrfNC2007
 >
 > $ cd wrfNC2007